 1. Don’t settle for the basic, built-in PowerPoint templates

 Millions of people have used these templates in their presentations.
-If you don’t want your presentation to look like a copy-paste, me-too version, stay away from the built-in templates.
+If you don’t want your presentation to look like a copy-paste, stay away from the built-in templates.

 The good news is there are other free and premium templates out there beyond the ones Microsoft provides.
-In fact, at 24Slides.com, our professional PowerPoint designers — who understand the psychology behind effective presentations — have created premium-looking templates you can download here – for free!
+In fact, at 24Slides.com, you can download premium templates for free.
+These PowerPoint designers understand the psychology behind effective presentations, and you can borrow from the best.

 2. Use Format Painter to save time